Net Promoter Score (NPS): Meaning, Question, Calculation and Benchmark

 Net Promoter Score Survey Question

 The simplest Net Promoter Score survey may consist of just one question.
-Habitually, the scoring scale lays between 0 and 10.
+The standard NPS question is:

 How likely is it that you would recommend our company/product/service to a friend or colleague?